SSProve/ssprove/DOC.md

 We also provide `'fin n` which is the finite type of size `n`.

-We also have the product type `chProd x y` which is interpreted to Coq's product `prod`.
+We also have the product type `chProd x y` which is interpreted to Rocq's product `prod`.
 For instance `chProd 'nat 'bool` corresponds to `nat * bool`.

 Finally we have the type of finite maps `chMap x y` where `x` is the type of